andreasmcdermott/blog/posts/creating-an-accessible-tab-component-with-react.md

  - components
 abstract: How to create an accessible tab component with React.
 ---
-# An accessible tab component with React
+# Creating an accessible tab component with React

 I'm probably the last person to realize this; but React is really great!
 The last few weeks I've been playing with it, and so far it's been a really enjoyable experience.

-I've been wanting to use it for something, and since another of my favorite topics is accessibility, I thought I should try to create a library of accessible components.
+I've been wanting to use it for something, and since another of my favorite topics is accessibility, I thought I should try to create a few different accessible components.
 It will mainly serve as a way for me to increase my React knowledge, but will hopefully be useful to others in the end.

 The first component I decided to create is a tab list.
 I will include working examples from CodePen so that you can try out the difference between an accessible tab component and an inaccessible component.
 If you are using a Mac, I recommend you try it with [VoiceOver](http://www.apple.com/voiceover/info/guide/) as well.